NABI18/hello-world-docker-aws/docs/02-DockerHub.md

 [Back to Top](../README.md)

 # Using DockerHub
 DockerHub is a free cloud registry where you can manage Docker Images.

+When we deploy Docker Images, first Jenkins creates the image, then pushes it to a Docker Repository or Registry.
+Then in a separate process, AWS pulls the image to deploy it as a container in the EC2 Container Service.

+---
+## Create a DockerHub Repository

 You must [sign up for an account]((https://hub.docker.com/billing-plans/)) or log in.